 Humanitarian Action Study Group

+This group is co-convened by Anusha Basu, University of Glasgow.
 All are welcome.
-To join this study group, or for further information, please contact the Group Convenor at email@example.com, stating your institution/ngo, area of interest/research and any suggestions for activities.
+To join this study group, or for further information, please contact the convenors at email@example.com, stating your institution/ngo, area of interest/research and any suggestions for activities.

 - May 2021: EVENT: Attacks on Healthcare: Five years of UN Resolution 2286

 - Oct 2020: RESOURCE: Humanitarian Action Panel Summary

 - July 2020: EVENT and RESOURCE: Summary Humanitarian localisation in conflict-affected contexts